London’s best kept secrets revealed, discover top unique things to do in London

 Cloth Fair, London, EC1A 7JQ

-Explore the area and visit the nearby Museum of London and its exhibitions for free with a London Pass.
+Explore the area and visit the nearby Museum of London - access to exhibitions are included with a London Pass.

 3. Viaduct Tavern